SchrodDaCat/3-body-problem/README.md

 # 3-body-problem
-a simulation of how 3 bodies interact and crash into each other
+A simulation of the 3-body problem